 The mystery surrounding the presumed death in Australia on 14th July 2001 of 28 year old British citizen Peter Falconio persists.
 Both he and Joanne Lees, 27, were travelling and working in Australia at the time.
 They had arrived in January 2001.
 On the 25th June they set out from Sydney in New South Wales heading for Darwin in the Northern Territory via Canberra, Melbourne, and Adelaide.
 They were returning via Brisbane.
-The had bought an old iconic VW T2 Combi van for this part of their adventure.
+They had bought an old iconic VW T2 Combi van for this part of their adventure.
+It wasn’t in good condition.
 The distance to Darwin was 4,635 km, (2780 miles), and most of the trip would be on Route 87, the Stuart Highway.

 By the 12th July 2001 the couple had reached Alice Springs, a small but important town in the middle of the Australian continent.
 Neither were great outdoor types and what they embarked on took some courage, perhaps a little naivety shielded them.
-What they were not prepared for was the awful outcome as described by Joanne Lees, who managed to survive the attack
+Peter Falconio had some repairs completed on the VW.
+What they were not prepared for was the awful outcome as described by Joanne Lees, who managed to survive the attack.

 The couple had arrived In Alice Springs on the 12th July and departed on the 14th July at around 4:00 pm.
 Before they set off they were in The Red Rooster fast food outlet which was in the town centre on route 87.
 By coincidence Bradley Murdoch also stopped here around the same time and it is where he might first have spotted the couple.
 This is also where his defence claimed Joanne Lees picked up Murdoch’s DNA, leaning back on a chair that he had touched with an open wound on his hand.
 Murdoch completed a drug run along this route about once a month.